Paying the Miners without Transaction Fees

 However, imagine if this money is instead spread across and paid to all the people who contribute by mining the currency, there is a good chance that instead of converting it to a different currency, causing it to lose this value, they will instead spend it.
 This means that instead the number of transactions will increase, thus balancing this equation.
 At the same time, this benefits the economy by stimulating and growing it.

-Recent research attempting to link money supply growth to price inflation in the real world has found that in moderation, there is practically no noticeable effect on prices when a little extra money is printed.
-This suggests that in moderation, small inflation of the price supply actually benefits Frink's economy.
+Recent research attempting to link money supply growth to price inflation in the real world has found that in moderation, and it has to remain small, there is practically no noticeable effect on prices when a little extra money is printed.
+This suggests that when careful to force it to remain low, small inflation of the price supply actually benefits Frink's economy.